Wolverhampton machete attack

-The attack
+Attack

 Shortly after 15:00 on 8 July 1996, parents and teachers at St Luke's School were organising a teddy bear picnic to celebrate the end of the school term.
 A man described as being in his mid-30s with a slight build whom parents had seen hanging around the bushes prior to the attack, jumped over a fence surrounding the children's play area and pulled out a large machete.
 As parents attempted to distract and stop the attacker, he calmly began slashing the machete indiscriminately at the adults and children.
 Three children and four adults, most notably Lisa Potts, were injured in the attack.
 Potts was a 21-year-old teacher at the school who suffered cuts to her head, back, arms, and one of her arms was almost severed in the attack.
 A parent chased the man out of the area towards a housing area known as Villiers Flats.
 Police surrounded the area, and approximately two hours later took away a man who turned out to be someone other than the assailant.
 The following day, after hours of searching the area, police arrested 32-year-old Horrett Irving Campbell in connection with the attack.

 Perpetrator

-Campbell was a 32-year-old man who lived across from St Luke' School in the nearby flats.
+Horrett Irving Campbell was a 32-year-old man who lived across from St Luke' School in the nearby flats.
 Neighbours reported that he was unemployed and spent much of his time fixing his Volvo.
 He had previously been arrested for appearing in public with a machete strapped to his leg, but was not considered to be dangerous.
+He reportedly admired Thomas Hamilton, the perpetrator of the Dunblane massacre which had taken place four months before, and kept a picture of him on his wall along with one of Martin Bryant, perpetrator of the Port Arthur massacre in Australia.

 At his trial, psychiatrist James Collins testified that Campbell was a schizophrenic who believed that the children were talking about him, and that the parents of the children had given information to the police about him.
 Campbell was also under the delusion that performing this attack would help rid him of a ghost which had haunted him for years.
 On 7 March 1997, judge Justice Sedley sent Campbell to a mental hospital for an indefinite period.